Academic Progress Program

 - A chance to establish an appointment with staff from the Academic Advising Center to review student course schedules.

+The academic progress orientation sessions will be held on the Thursday of the first week of classes at 12-1 PM and 4-5 PM.
+They are usually scheduled in in Hickory Hall 110.
 All students who are on academic warning or academic probation are required to attend these sessions.
-If, for matters of privacy, students do not wish to attend the academic progress orientation sessions, they must contact Deb Dickens, director of Learning Support Services at 413-748-3768 or email@example.com.
+If, for matters of privacy, students do not wish to attend the academic progress orientation sessions, they must contact Andrew Wilcox, the Director of Academic Success Center at 413-748-3720 or email@example.com.
+Students are asked to indicate which academic progress orientation session they plan to attend by filling out the Academic Progress Orientation Sessions RSVP.

 Consequences of Academic Probation